wzhsysu/wzhsysu.github.io/_pages/about.md

 # 🧑‍🎓 Admissions

-I recruit 1–2 PhD students and 1–2 Master’s students each year, and I also welcome motivated bachelor students to join the group in any format.
+⭐⭐⭐ Our team recruit several postdocs to work on image/video quality assessment, image restoration and enhancement, multimedia scurity, 1–2 PhD students and 1–2 Master’s students each year, and I also welcome motivated bachelor students to join the group in any format.
 If you are interested in joining VIPS, please feel free to reach out via [email](mailto:zhihua.wang@my.cityu.edu.hk).

 # 🔥 News
 - *2026.02*: &nbsp;One paper was accepted by IEEE Transaction on Image Processing.
 Congratulations to Chao Huang.